 Compensation You May Be Entitled to Following Your Motorcycle Accident

 After your motorcycle accident, your attorney may determine you are entitled to economic damages, non-economic damages, or both.
-Economic damages represent the amount you lost as a result of your motorcycle accident.
+Economic damages represent the amount you lost as a result of your motorcycle crash.
 Economic damages are based on actual losses, both present-day, as well as any future expected losses, and include:

 - Medical expenses;